Area51 - Mike's Miscellaneous Projects 2017:

 Not all summer projects took place in the garage, but were definitely orchestrated from the garage.
 The first was the rebuild of our front deck which replaced rotted out boards and rails replacing them with cleaner modern black spindles.
 Full story can be found HERE on the projects in the shed page.

-Summer work continued with repairing a few sections of fence that blew down in March's wicked wind storm.
+Summer work continued with repairing a few more sections of fence that blew down in March's wicked wind storm.
 These old sections of fence with 4x4" posts were no match for 100 kph gusting to 160 kph winds we experienced!

 While Steve was home in October we had a few nights in the Garage and got my '85 250sx trike project back in track.